cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 | **Error-Conditions**           | 1. acknowledgement is empty<br> 2.
 The `packetAcknowledgementPath` stores already a value. | 1. `len(acknowledgement) === 0`<br> 2. `provableStore.get(packetAcknowledgementPath(packet.channelDestId, packet.sequence) !== null` |
 | **Post-Conditions (Success)**  | 1. opaque acknowledgement has been written at `packetAcknowledgementPath` | 1. `provableStore.get(packetAcknowledgementPath(packet.channelDestId, packet.sequence) !== null` |
 | **Post-Conditions (Error)**    | 1.
 No value is stored at the `packetAcknowledgementPath`. | 1. `provableStore.get(packetAcknowledgementPath(packet.channelDestId, packet.sequence) === null` |

+###### Pseudo-Code

+The ICS-04 provides an example pseudo-code that enforce the above described conditions so that the following sequence of steps SHOULD occur when the receiver chain writes the acknowledgement in its provable store.

 ```typescript
 function writeAcknowledgement(